isomerpages/cris-precise/_for-everyone/Everyday Genomics/Singapore's Big Health Project.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Everyday Genomics/genetic-data-1161px.jpg">
 </div>
 <h3><strong>Public Engagement Efforts</strong></h3>
-<p>Our work will not succeed without a Here are some activities we have conducted
+<p>Our work will not succeed without active participation from members of
-over the years to get your input on what precision medicine can do for Singapore and how we should go about doing it:</p>
+the public.
+Here are some activities we have conducted over the years to get your input on what precision medicine can do for Singapore and how we should go about doing it:</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Everyday Genomics/public-engagement-efforts_1.gif">
 </div>